ritchann/CarPlateRecognition/README.md

 Instruction manual:<br />
 1. Open the CarPlateRecognition.ipynb file in Google Colab<br />
-2. Download file best.pt and place it in the Google Colab files of your notebook<br />
+2. Download file best.pt(link to the google drive below) and place it in the Google Colab files of your notebook<br />
 3. Add an image to the Google Colab files of your notebook<br />
 4. Replace the word PATH in notebook with your file path<br />
 5. Let's try to recognize the car plate number<br />